 Stanford School of Medicine's LCME Accreditation Process

 In January of 2022, a team from the Liaison Committee on Medical Education (LCME) will conduct a virtual site visit to assess the School of Medicine to assess the MD program.
 The LCME is the only organization recognized by the US Department of Education to accredit educational programs leading to the MD degree, and it completes these visits every few years to ensure that the medical school is meeting national quality standards.
-The School of Medicine’s last accreditation review occurred in 2013, after which it received a full, eight-year term or accreditation.
+The School of Medicine’s last accreditation review occurred in 2013, after which it received a full, eight-year term of accreditation.

-In the months and years leading up to this visit, the medical school will engage in a period of intense self-study aimed at showcasing our strengths and identifying new opportunities for growth.
+As this visit approaches, the medical school will engage in a period of intense self-study aimed at showcasing our strengths and identifying new opportunities for growth.
 Hundreds of stakeholders including students, faculty, staff, and members of the community will gather in different committees and task forces to analyze and report on the medical school’s success in several domains including its institutional setting, curriculum, student and faculty support, and educational resources, among others.

 A successful accreditation review depends upon the time and efforts of our entire School of Medicine community.
 For more information about how you can get involved, contact LCME project specialist Serena Collins-Isiah at firstname.lastname@example.org.

 More about LCME